flatgeobuf/flatgeobuf/README.md

 [![CircleCI](https://circleci.com/gh/bjornharrtell/flatgeobuf.svg?style=svg)](https://circleci.com/gh/bjornharrtell/flatgeobuf)

-A [flatbuffers](http://google.github.io/flatbuffers/) based performant binary encoding for geographic data.
+A performant binary encoding for geographic data based on [flatbuffers](http://google.github.io/flatbuffers/).

 Inspired by [geobuf](https://github.com/mapbox/geobuf) and [flatbush](https://github.com/mourner/flatbush).
 Deliberately does not support random writes for simplicity, to be able to use a static spatial index and to avoid fragementation issues.